Accreditation of foreign representatives: administrative policies and guidelines

 - Name of successor (if available)

-The Department should also be promptly notified of the names of all members of the family forming part of the household and any private servants whose diplomatic, consular or official status has ceased and of those who have regularized their status under the Immigration Act.
-Failure to respect the above undertaking within a reasonable period may result in an abuse of privileges and immunities by persons who are no longer entitled to them.
+Failure to respect the above within the required period may result in an abuse of privileges and immunities by persons who are no longer entitled to them.

 The Department is responsible to inform the provincial protocol offices of new consular appointments and provide a list of consular personnel who have completed their assignments and have departed Canada.
 This is normally done on a monthly basis.